ant-design/ant-design-web3/packages/web3/src/connect-modal/index.md

 | title | The title of the information item of the newbie guide panel | `string \| React.ReactNode` | - | - |
 | icon | The icon of the information item of the newbie guide panel | `string \| React.ReactNode` | - | - |
 | description | The description of the information item of the newbie guide panel | `string \| React.ReactNode` | - | - |

+### ConnectModal.ModalPanel

+Besides properties related to controlling pop-ups, it is the same as `ConnectModal`.